Mohammad Ahsan: 2008–2009: First Grand Prix title

-2010–2011: Southeast Asian Games gold and World Championships bronze
+2010–2011: SEA Games gold and World Championships bronze

 Ahsan made his debut with Indonesia team in the Thomas Cup in 2010.
 At that tournament, Indonesia reached the finals and won the silver medal after being defeated by the defending champion China.
 After his partner, Bona Septano, come back from injury, they had won two titles in a row in the Vietnam Grand Prix and Indonesia Grand Prix Gold in October.
-Ahsan then participated in the 2010 Asian Games, winning two bronze medals in the men's doubles with Alvent Yulianto and in the men;s team event.
+Ahsan then participated in the 2010 Asian Games, winning two bronze medals in the men's doubles with Alvent Yulianto and in the men's team event.
 Ahsan and his partner, Septano, closed the 2010 season by winning the men's doubles title in the India Grand Prix.

 In the first semester of 2011 season, Ahsan and Septano unable to win a title, since their best results were the semi-finalists in the Malaysia and Indonesia Opens, as well as the quarter-finalists in the All England, Swiss Open and the Malaysia Grand Prix Gold.
 Ahsan also took part at the Sudirman Cup, and prevented a clean sweep from Denmark, as he and Alvent Yulianto beating the current world number 1 Mathias Boe and Carsten Mogensen in straight games, but Indonesia lost 1–3 in the semifinals tie.
 In August, Ahsan and Septano captured the bronze medal at the BWF World Championships.
 The duo then reached their first final of the year in the Japan Open, but lost to current World Champions Cai Yun and Fu Haifeng.
-They managed to win their first title of the year, by defend the Indonesia Grand Prix Gold title, and then won the gold medals in the men's team and doubles events in the Southeast Asian Games.
+They managed to win their first title of the year, by defend the Indonesia Grand Prix Gold title, and then won the gold medals in the men's team and doubles events in the SEA Games.
 Another results for Ahsan and Septano in the rest of 2011 season were the quarter-finalists in the China Masters, French, and Macau Opens.
 They qualified to compete in the Super Series Finals in Liuzhou, China, but their pace at that tournament were stopped in the group stage.

 2012–2013: Beginning of Ahsan and Setiawan partnership, World champions, and number 1

-In 2012, Ahsan and Septano partnership did not show satisfactory results, since they were unable to win any international tournaments, up to 2012 London Olympics when they were only able to finished the tournament as a quarter-finalists.
+In 2012, Ahsan and Setiawan partnership did not show satisfactory results, since they were unable to win any international tournaments, up to 2012 London Olympics when they were only able to finished the tournament as a quarter-finalists.
 In September, he played at the National Games for Central Java, and claimed two gold medals in the men's doubles and team events, and also a bronze in the mixed doubles.
 Ahsan then formed a new partnership with his senior, Hendra Setiawan.
 Ahsan and Setiawan debut were quite good as they finished as semi-finalists in the Denmark Open.